Flow

 Subject

-Provides the option to analyze by an entity that has a unique id; typical subjects are User, Visitor, Device, and Session.
+Analyze by an entity with a unique ID, such as User, Visitor, Device, or Session.

 Group by

-- Global: Starting, Ending Event(s) and all events in between have to happen within the same breakdown group.
+- Global: All events must occur within the same breakdown group.

 Partition